Every time you hit the aisles of your local grocery store; you make all kinds of tradeoffs.

-Country ham from the deli-counter sliced as thin as your heart desires sounds great though you grew up just fine on Oscar Mayer bologna.
+Country ham from the deli-counter sliced as thin as your heart desires sounds great though you grew up just fine on Oscar Meyer bologna.

 Even the items you buy without thought come with a history of past decisions.

-And when persuasion doesn’t work, they can always resort to force.
+And when persuasion doesn’t work, they also know they can always resort to force.

-Thankfully, their arrogant presumption carries an enormous cost that undermines the one tool essential to impose their will.
+Their arrogant presumption – Hayek’s fatal conceit – carries an enormous cost that undermines the one tool essential to impose their will.